- Director's Office

-Dava Newman is the director of the MIT Media Lab.
-She holds the Apollo Program Professor of Astronautics chair at the Massachusetts Institute of Technology (MIT) and is a Harvard–MIT Health, Sciences, and Technology faculty member in Cambridge, Massachusetts.
-She was named a MacVicar Faculty Fellow (a chair for making significant contributions to undergraduate education); and was the former Director of the Technology and Policy Program at MIT (2003–2015); and Director of the MIT–Portugal Program (2011–2015, 2017-2021).
-As the Director of MIT’s Technology and Policy Program (TPP), she led this unique multidisciplinary graduate program with over 1,300 alums and faculty advisors from all 5 Schools across the Institute.
-She has been a faculty leader in Aeronautics and Astronautics and MIT’s School of Engineering for 29 years.
+Dava Newman is the Director of the MIT Media Lab.
+She holds the Apollo Program Professor of Astronautics chair at the Massachusetts Institute of Technology (MIT) and is a Harvard–MIT Health Sciences and Technology faculty member in Cambridge, Massachusetts.
+She was named a MacVicar Faculty Fellow (a chair for making significant contributions to undergraduate education); and was the former Director of the Technology and Policy Program (TPP) at MIT (2003–2015); and Director of the MIT–Portugal Program (2011–2015, 2017-2021).
+As the Director of TPP, she led the multidisciplinary graduate program with faculty advisors from all 5 Schools across the Institute.
+She has been a faculty leader in Aeronautics and Astronautics and MIT’s School of Engineering for 31 years.
 She holds a top-secret clearance.
+The Media Lab is renown for transformative technologies and inventing cross-disciplinary fields like computational social science, affective computing, and constructionist creative learning always with a human-centered focus and real-world impact facilitated by industry collaborations.

 The Honorable Dr. Dava Newman served as NASA Deputy Administrator (2015-2017).
 Nominated by President Barack Obama and confirmed by the U.S. Senate unanimously in April 2015.
 Along with the NASA Administrator, she was responsible for articulating the agency's vision, providing overall leadership and policy direction, and representing NASA to the Executive Office of the President, Congress, heads of federal government agencies, international space agencies, and industry.